tprk77/ttfrm/README.md

 Quaternions have a couple things going for them.
 First, they use less space than a rotation matrix.
 So you save a little memory with each transform.
 Second, quaternions are faster for composing transforms.
+Third, quaternions are faster for interpolating.
 Don't believe me?
 Run the benchmark.
 Here's an example result:

 ```text
 tim@computer:~/ttfrm$ make bench